 Plasma Injections for Alopecia, bald patches, and bald spots

 Our blood consists of cells called platelets, which contains several growth factors.
 The growth effects of the Platelet-Rich-Plasma are as a result of the platelet efficacy on the hair follicles, this helps on how to grow hair faster.
-Platelet-rich plasma (PRP) is generated through a high-speed centrifuge that separates blood cells and isolates platelets in a small volume of plasma.
+We produce Platelet-rich plasma (PRP) through a high-speed centrifuge that separates blood cells and isolates platelets in a small volume of plasma.

 Why PRP is Beneficial for hair

-Platelets are rich with special growth factors stored in granules, including insulin-like factor-1, transforming factor-beta, hepatocyte growth factor, fibroblast factor-2, platelet-derived factors, epidermal factor, and vascular endothelial growth factor.
-These growth factors are released from the platelets from the vesicles after they come in contact with the coagulation factor.
+Platelets are rich with special growth factors as epidermal factor, and vascular endothelial growth factor.
+These growth factors are released from the platelets after they come in contact with the coagulation factor.
 PRP used is considered to be “off-label.”, but showed significant efficacy in alopecia, and hair loss treatment, also to enhance the results of hair transplantation and how to help grow hair faster.

 Am I a good candidate for PRP?

 It is a procedure that makes use of devices that has tiny needles.
 Microneedling a fast (usually done in the office) and has no downtime.
 The treatment creates holes in the scalp thereby stimulating your body to begin the natural healing process.
 Research indicates when the body begins to heal, such process increases protein production which stimulates regrowth.
-This process is used to treat topical hair loss effectively.
+We use PRP with or without microneedlign to treat topical hair loss effectively.
 The thin needles penetrate the scalp which allows for greater absorption of any topical products.
 Basically, Microneedling increases the absorption of topical treatments by at least 5 times.
 It also helps stimulate hair growth and hair growth.